How Asana Works: Attunement and Harmonization

 This way the polarities (dvandva) first appear to support each other (creating ascension in the central channel-- holding the spine erect by itself).
 Here lightness is achieved and gross heaviness and coarseness is replaced with increasingly more subtle qualities of effortlessness until the never-ending absolute is touched.

-Thus we can use the asana practice itself as an inquiry as to what is happening here, there, everywhere and ask that focused awareness as an informative instruction to make an informed movement.
-It's a two way street (afferent nerves informing us, listening in the moment, and then responding (efferent motor nerves) effectively in a responsible synchronistic synergy.
-This can happen instantaneously or even preemptory if the afferent/efferent (receptive/doing) nervous systems are in synch, finely tuned, and intelligently aligned.
+Thus, we can use movement as an inquiry as to what is happening in all aspects of our life, as it is a sounding board and an informative instruction set to make that constitutes informed therapeutic movement.
+Being informed by the innate intelligence of the body is a two way street (afferent nerves) informing us, listening in the moment, and then responding (efferent motor nerves) effectively in a truly responsible synchronistic synergy.
+This can happen instantaneously, continuously, and preemptory if the afferent/efferent (receptive and effective/motor) nervous systems are in synch, finely tuned, and intelligently aligned with all the other nerves, organs, tissues, glands, and light body.

-Thus there exist two extreme approaches which are indirectly relevant to this.
+Thus, there exist two extreme approaches which are indirectly relevant to this.
 One extreme says that to build up strength around a tight and contracted core (hyper-tonified system or hypertonia) will create even more imbalance.
 That is, in normal movement, it is not wise to strengthen an agonist muscle in an attempt to counteract an already overly tight antagonist muscle (reciprocal muscle action) as that can result in an overly built up or massive reciprocal muscle.
 So the best approach is to relax the tight resisting muscle (the antagonist muscle (by allowing it to relax and hence open up passively.
 This can be done by using gravity or the floor.
 Thus one avoids over compensation by building up extra strength to counteract a chronic antagonist muscle group.
 Thus in this approach asanas are designed with the idea to RELEASE/RELAX muscle and core tightness first, then activate around a balanced open core.

 In general males are more hypertonic than females (many may be hypotonic).
 Emotionally the former may tend to tighten up, armor, and tense under conflict or stress, while the latter may tend to collapse, cave in, go limp, and/or surrender to conflict/stress.
 Obviously the healthiest approach to stress stimuli is to stay balanced and centered.